snowtrack/snowfs/README.md

 ## Overview

-SnowFS is a lightweight command-line application and library with a focus on binary file versioning.
+SnowFS is a high-performance command-line application and node library for *Windows*, *macOS* and *Linux* with a focus on binary file versioning.
 It is made for the graphics industry and was initially developed for [Snowtrack].

 **Disclaimer:** This project is in alpha state and actively developed.
 Do not use this yet in a production environment or without backups.